 Located in Muri Beach, Koka Lagoon Cruises is extremely easy to get to and the friendly staff will make you feel welcome from the moment you arrive.
-Also, not to worry if you don’t have snorkels and flippers, you will be given some when you check in at their office.
+Also, not to worry if you don’t have snorkels and flippers, you will be given some when you check-in at their office.

-Exploring The Lagoon With Koka Lagoon Cruises
+The Ultimate Beach Day With Koka Lagoon Cruises

 Heading out on the boat to the idyllic sounds of the crew singing and playing instruments we bob along through the waves, following the exterior of the island.
 With typical Cook Islander personalities we are treated to good laughs and plenty of smiles as the crew introduce themselves.

 The boat is perfect with a roof providing shelter from the sun or rain.
-Also, with a glass bottom it allows you to see all the sea life beneath.
+Also, with a glass-bottom it allows you to see all the sea life beneath.
 With seating is around the glass area so no matter where in the boat you are you will always have a good view of the fish playing underneath.

 Snorkeling At The Marine Reserve

 A short twenty minutes and a few songs later we arrive at the snorkeling spot in an amazing marine reserve.
-We gear up in a snorkel mask and plunge into the deep waters.
+Next, we gear up in a snorkel mask and plunge into the deep waters.
 Though, there are plenty of life jackets and noodles on board for those who have trouble swimming or aren’t comfortable with deep waters.

-A couple meters from the boat is a table where new coral is growing, this has a bar above the perimeter allowing people to stand on and catch their breath.
+A couple of meters from the boat is a table where new coral is growing, this has a bar above the perimeter allowing people to stand on and catch their breath.

-After snorkeling, we jump back into the boat and head over to Koromiri Island where Koka Lagoon Cruises has a full entertainment area set up alongside picnic tables, bathrooms and kitchen facilities.
+After snorkeling, we jump back into the boat and head over to Koromiri Island where Koka Lagoon Cruises has a full entertainment area set up alongside picnic tables, bathrooms, and kitchen facilities.
 This picturesque island is lined with gorgeous palm trees and clean white sand.

 Inside the island, past the swaying palm trees is a dining area filled with picnic tables and the perfect amount of shelter.
 With a fully equipped kitchen, it makes for the ideal spot to stop for lunch.
 We are offered fresh filtered water which is perfect, especially after swimming in the ocean

 While the crew clean up and prepare to depart we head back down to the beach.
 Enjoying one last frolic in the warm ocean waves we chill out and relax, taking in the amazing sites.
 Even better, the sun has now come out turning the water the most magnificent shade of blue.

 The palm trees sway in the background and the rugged interior of Rarotonga is in front of me.
-It is obvious that the best way to experience the seaside life is with Koka Lagoon Cruises.
+It is obvious that the best way to experience seaside life is with Koka Lagoon Cruises.

-[spacer height=”20px”]LIKE IT?
+LIKE IT?
 PIN IT!

 Want more Cook Islands inspiration?
 Check out….